Sleeping/Napping in Your Car Safely

 - A Patient Self-Advocacy guide that provides tips and ideas on how to effectively advocate for the needs of those with a rare sleep disorder.

--- We continue to collaborate through monthly meetings with our Patient Advisory and Advocacy Council (PAAC), comprised of individuals with IH and related disorders (and their supporters), thus helping us stay informed about issues affecting the sleep disorder community.
+-- We continue to collaborate with our Patient Advisory and Advocacy Council (PAAC), comprised of individuals with IH and related disorders (and their supporters), thus helping us stay informed about issues affecting the sleep disorder community.

 -- We continue to produce educational videos from presentations made by our Medical and Scientific Advisory Boards and experts in fields related to sleep medicine and provide free access to these videos through our website and YouTube channel.